omarkohl/anki-poker-master/README.md

 ```

+## Support

+Raise any issues on [GitHub](https://github.com/omarkohl/anki-poker-master/issues/new/choose).

 ## License

-Unless otherwise specified, the code is under the [MIT license](./LICENSE) and
+Unless otherwise specified, the code is under the [MIT license](https://github.com/omarkohl/anki-poker-master/blob/main/LICENSE) and
 the card images are published under
 [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.html.en) (see below for original
 source of the card images).